NativeScript/docs-v8/tutorial/react.md

 export const FlickService = new _FlickService()
 ```
+Add a ```/src/assets/``` directory to your project, and copy the 3 static images over from the sample project [here](https://github.com/NativeScript/tutorials/tree/main/plain-tutorial/app/assets).

 Next, let's break down the layout and UI elements of the home page.